blynkkk/blynkkk.github.io/mobile/labeled_value.md

 You can also resize Labeled Value on Home Screen - just do long click on widget and resize it as you need.

 **Note :** Adding home screen widget costs 100 energy.
 This energy not rechargeable.
+**Note :** Home Screen Widgets not supported for Local Blynk servers.

 **Sketch:** [BlynkBlink](https://github.com/blynkkk/blynk-library/blob/master/examples/GettingStarted/BlynkBlink/BlynkBlink.ino)